-While two of China's large state-run shipyards (Shanghai Waigaoqiao and Dalian No. 2) are considered to be among the world's top ten, other yards still experience regular delays and quality control problems.
+While two of China's large state-run shipyards (Shanghai Waigaoqiao and Dalian No. 2) are considered to be among the world's top 10, other yards still experience regular delays and quality control problems.
 China's entire ship subcomponents industry remains weak, creating a situation in which Chinese yards are excellent at hull fabrication but must import many key internal parts.
 Indeed, South Korean builders have even begun to construct hull blocks in China and barge them back to South Korea for final assembly.
-To boost the subcomponents industry, Chinese yards often force ship buyers CHINESE EFFORTS TO CREATE A NATIONAL TANKER FLEET 97 to source engines and other subcomponents in China when they order vessels.
-Otherwise, ship buyers interviewed by the authors indicate, both they and the ship operators would favor Korean- and Japanese-made engines and other internal parts.53 In sum, China's low labor costs and large land areas for yard expansion give it a distinct edge in building bulk carriers, tankers, and other less complex "commodity" ships.
-Chinese yards' current order books indicate a continued focus on building tankers and bulk carriers over the next two to three years.
-Table 4 summarizes Chinese shipbuilders' strengths and weaknesses relative to those of their primary competitors.
+To boost the subcomponents industry, Chinese yards often force ship buyers to source engines and other subcomponents in China when they order vessels.
+Otherwise, ship buyers interviewed by the authors indicate, they would favor Korean and Japanese made engines and other internal parts.
+In sum, China's low labor costs and large land areas for yard expansion give it a distinct edge in building bulk carriers, tankers, and other less complex "commodity" ships.